The following terms are used within the Sun server documentation.

 A utility used to manage IPMI-enabled devices.
 IPMItool can manage IPMI functions of either the local system or a remote system.
 Functions include managing field-replaceable unit (FRU) information, local area network (LAN) configurations, sensor readings, and remote system power control.

-A web application launcher.
-With Java Web Start, applications are launched by clicking on the web link.
+A web application starter.
+With Java Web Start, you start applications by clicking the web link.
 If the application is not present on your system, Java Web Start downloads it and caches it onto your system.
-Once an application is downloaded to its cache, it can be launched from a desktop icon or browser link.
+Once an application is downloaded to its cache, it can be started from a desktop icon or browser link.
 The most current version of the application is always presented.

 A type of installation in which the Solaris software is automatically installed on a system by using the factory-installed JumpStart software.